samuel-adekunle/samuel-adekunle/README.md

 I'm a full-stack iOS and web developer.
 I love programming, travelling and basketball 🏀.

-As a software engineer, I enjoy the figuring out how things work and solving difficult challenges.
+As a software engineer, I enjoy figuring out how things work and solving difficult challenges.

 My main interests are cloud computing and distributed systems.